wormhole-foundation/xdapp-book/src/development/portal/sdkjs/polygon-oasis-relayer.md

 Let’s walk through each of the arguments of this function and what they mean.

 `POLYGON_TOKEN_BRIDGE` is the address of the Portal Token Bridge on the Polygon network.
-You can find it, amongst other addresses on the Deployment Info page.
+You can find it and other addresses on the Deployment Info page.

-`PolygonWallet` is a signer you get from the Ethers library that holds a private key that can sign transactions,
+`PolygonWallet` is a signer you get from the Ethers library that holds a private key that can sign transactions.

 `transferAmount` is a BigNumber that contains the amount to transfer in the smallest unit of the network.

-`CHAIN_ID_OASIS` is a constant that identifies the target chain
+`CHAIN_ID_OASIS` is a constant that identifies the target chain.

 `hexToUint8Array()` translates the target publickey into a wormhole public key.